gxf1212/notes/research/MD-fundamentals.md

 I'm running MD simulation of a protein-ligand system (pdb id: 5tbm) with NAMD3 and CHARMM36/CgenFF force field.
 I removed extra components (except a water molecule near the ligand binding site which forms hydrogen bonds), and fixed the protein structure.
 After minimization, NVT, NPT with restrain, and NPT equilibration, everything went well.
 Then I performed 100ns MD simulation (delta t is 1 femtosecond), following by a 500ns MD simulation (delta t is 2 femtosecond).
 However, the latter simulation reports the following error after 200~300ns:
 Error: atoms moving too fast at timestep 107643652; simulation has become unstable (0 atoms at pe 0).
-FATAL ERROR:SequencerCUDA: Atoms moving too fast.
+FATAL ERROR: SequencerCUDA: Atoms moving too fast.
 Only one of three simulations survive.
 I'm setting rigidbonds to all.
 The structure looks fine until the last frame recorded.
 I didn't find the initial structure unstable.
 Nor does bonds break apart.
 I've also tried setting margin to 4, but the simulations stops even earlier.